epheo/blog/articles/openshift-workstation/index.rst

 After backing up existing file systems and removing bootable partitions, proceed with the OpenShift Single Node installation.

-CoreOS (the underlying operating system) requires an entire disk for installation:
+CoreOS requires an entire disk for installation:

 1. 500GB SSD for the OpenShift operating system
 2. Two 2TB NVMe disks for persistent volumes as LVM Physical volumes in the same Volume Group